Sending a direct message to a user in Microsoft Teams

 .

-If you're using the Bot Framework SDK for JavaScript with the Knock Node SDK, your code will look something like this:
+If you're using the Bot Framework SDK for JavaScript and the Microsoft Graph JavaScript client library with the Knock Node SDK, your code will look something like this:

-ID that you retrieve from your database.
+ID in your application's database for a given email address.
 How you get this ID depends upon your specific application.

 Triggering a workflow